Harmi-kotak22/EventEase/README.md

 # 🎉 EventEase

 **EventEase** is a full-stack web application built for event management in academic institutions.
 It streamlines event organization, registration, feedback collection, and communication between students and admins.
+The application is deployed using AWS cloud services, where the frontend is hosted on Amazon S3 static website hosting and the backend is deployed on an EC2 instance, forming a scalable and production-like cloud architecture with REST API integration between both layers.

 ---